Hadmatiya: Religion

 Hadmatiya contains several ancient and archeologically important temples, such as Ram Choro in the center of the town along with the Mahadev (Shiv) Temple, Ghodakhara Pir, Bhathiji Maharaj Temple (Vachhada dada), as well as many more small temples.

 In Hadmatiya 60 per cent of the people believe in Shuddhadvaita (Vishnu), 30 per cent are followers of Swaminarayan Sampraday, while 10 per cent believe in all Hindu religions.

 Economy

 Hadmatiya's main activity is agriculture with 98 per cent of people owning their own land.
 Most of them are engaged in farming, producing main crops such as ground nuts, bajra, cotton, and sesame seeds.
 There is also a brass industry in Jamnagar employing 20 per cent of the local people as well as diamond business in Surat that employs 10 per cent.
-Other business such as clothing showrooms, stationary and retail shops account for a further 35 per cent.
+Other business such as clothing showrooms, stationery and retail shops account for a further 35 per cent.
 The service sector employs 5 per cent of Hadmatiya's people who are employed as managers, consultants and accountants amongst other professions.
 The remaining 30 per cent of the population are involved in agriculture.